menu

 3. Data access control

-Controlling data access can be very tricky with Big Data.
 This is because one of the biggest components involved in creating functional Big Data environments is granular access control, which involves granting different users individual levels of access to the database and its information.

 While at first glance this compartmentalisation comes across as more secure, it can come at a cost.

 As companies utilise larger and larger data sets, this granular access can actually become very complex when huge numbers of people have different levels of access to the systems.
 When there is just a small team of staff, it is easy to keep track of who has access to what information.
-However, as this grows, companies open themselves to greater risks of information theft or leaks, with reduced visibility of who is responsible.

 4. Fake data